DUTCH RESEARCH SCHOOL OF THEORETICAL PHYSICS (DRSTP)|

 Upcoming Delta ITP events:

-This spring's Delta ITP Course Advanced Topics in Theoretical Physics aimed at advanced Masterís students, PhD and postdoctoral researchers, is built around the general theme of "A three-fold way to condensed matter physics".
+This fall's Delta ITP Course Advanced Topics in Theoretical Physics aimed at advanced Master’s students, PhD and postdoctoral researchers, is built around the general theme of Non-equilibrium quantum field theory.

 Module 2: Non-equilibrium QFT in condensed matter